08Aristodemus24/phil-jurisprudence-recsys/readme.md

 # **STILL IN PRODUCTION**
 this is the second phase of my undergraduate thesis which will recommend jurisprudence documents to legal practitioners specializing in the labor sector.
 Based on the paper of Wang, H. et. al.

+# Usage:
+1. clone repository with `git clone https://github.com/08Aristodemus24/phil-jurisprudence-recsys.git`
+2. navigate to directory with `readme.md` and `requirements.txt` file
+3. run command; `conda create -n <name of env e.g. phil-jurisprudence-recsys> python=3.10.11`.
+Note that 3.10.11 must be the python version otherwise packages to be installed would not be compatible with a different python version
+4. once environment is created activate it by running command `conda activate`
+5. then run `conda activate phil-jurisprudence-recsys`
+6. check if pip is installed by running `conda list -e` and checking list
+7. if it is there then move to step 8, if not then install `pip` by typing `conda install pip`
+8. if `pip` exists or install is done run `pip install -r requirements.txt` in the directory you are currently in

 # Model Building:
 ## Hypotheses/Tests to do